 In rare cases, the Court will sit as a full court of five permanent members.
 The procedure for the constitution of a full court may be found below.

 The permanent court sits in session for three weeks at a time, almost always in Wellington.
 Permanent court sessions are followed by a two-week period in which divisional courts sit on circuit (in Auckland, Wellington, Christchurch and Dunedin).

 The Court of Appeal (Civil) Rules 2005 set out the procedural requirements for pursuing civil appeals.
-On 10 December 2018 the Rules were amended by Order in Council .
-T sets out the major changes.
-All changes take effect on 1 March 2019.
+On 10 December 2018, the Rules were amended by Order in Council.
+The attached summary sets out the major changes.
+All changes took effect on 1 March 2019.

 The Court of Appeal (Criminal) Rules 2001 set out the procedural requirements for pursuing criminal appeals in the Court of Appeal.
 The Crimes Act 1961 also contains both substantive and procedural provisions relevant to criminal appeals to the Court of Appeal.

 Any person convicted on indictment may appeal to the Court of Appeal (or, with the leave of the Supreme Court, to the Supreme Court) against the conviction, or the sentence passed on conviction (unless the sentence is one fixed by law) or both.